 2020: Jennie Ivey, Animal Science

 One faculty member (tenured, tenure-track, or non-tenure track) is recognized for outstanding advising of undergraduate and/or graduate students and service to student organizations.
 The recipient is invited to attend the Herbert College Awards Reception, generally held in early April.
-The recipient will also be recognized for their support of students at the spring college commencement ceremony and be asked to address the graduates.
+The recipient may also be recognized for their support of students at the spring college commencement ceremony and be asked to address the graduates.

-Nominations can be made by Herbert College clubs, organizations, individuals, and/or departments.
+Nominations can be made by Herbert clubs, organizations, individuals, and/or departments.
 Each may recommend one faculty member.
 Nominations may also be self-nominations.

 Those submitting nominations should also be prepared to assist nominees in preparing the nomination packet and making sure the nomination packet is submitted by the due date.

-- One faculty colleague (2 pages maximum)
+- One faculty colleague (two pages maximum)

-Committee members: Students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty.
+Committee members: students representative of multiple majors of the College, as selected by the Dean’s office in consultation with department faculty.

 Nomination materials for those not selected will be retained and considered for the next two years.

 Recipients are not eligible if they were awardees in the past ten years.
-Past recipients who are ineligible in 2024:
+Past recipients who are ineligible in 2025:

 2023: Maria Prado, Animal Science